 - SD Card

-- A real work horse for us - a great, reliable printer but getting a little dated now.
-Initially, it was ABS only but ABS tends to warp and benefits from a heated chamber so we bought the doors and made a lid to keep the heat in.
-We've replaced bits and pieces on this printer through the years and it keeps going.
-They recently brought out PLA for it but we've struggled to get good prints with it.
-These printers print at a hotter temperature than other printers and can be used with Afina/UP filament.
+- A real work horse for us - a great, reliable printer, which has recently been updated as the M200+.
+Initially, the M200 was ABS only but ABS tends to warp and benefits from a heated chamber so we bought the doors and made a lid to keep the heat in.
+We've replaced bits and pieces on the M200 model through the years and it keeps going.
+As this printer works well with engineering plastics and is not enclosed, we think it's better suited to a high school environment.

 Other Printers We have Bought and Tested for Schools

-When testing printers for use in elementary and primary schools we prioritise reliability, usability, durability and affordability.
+When testing printers for use in primary and middle schools we prioritise reliability, usability, durability and affordability.

 The following printers were all good in their own way but would not be our first choice for schools.
 It’s possible that newer versions of these printers or more technical knowledge amongst teaching staff could make these printers great for schools.